 |A Better English Setter Rescue

-|Charlee is between 4 and 5 years old.
+|Charlee is between 4 and 5 years old and about 45lbs.

 She just arrived at her foster home.

 Charlee will receive tender loving care and all the

 medical attention she needs for a skin infection ,

 K/C and the buckshot under her skin.

 Charlee is a 3-4-year-old, 45-pound, female English setter,

 who is extremely sweet and craves affection.

 Indoors she is a very laid-back girl that loves to cuddle but is also

 happy to just lie on a dog bed near her people.